公 法 评 论 |

 always remain between the poles just mentioned, but we are not

 * Professor of Political Science, Columbia University.
-Professor Cohen is the author
+Professor Cohen is

-of CLASS AND CIVIL SOCIETY: THE LIMITS OF MARXIAN CRITICAL THEORY (1982); a
+of CLASS AND CIVIL SOCIETY: THE LIMITS OF MARXIAN CRITICAL THEORY (1982);

-co-author, with Andrew Arato, of CIVIL SOCIETY AND POLITICAL THEORY (1992); and
+co-author, with Andrew Arato, of CIVIL SOCIETY AND POLITICAL THEORY (1992);

 the author of SEX LAW AND THE CONSTITUTION: DILEMMAS OF REGULATING